-2.2 Nonlinear finite element model
+2.2.
+Nonlinear finite element model

-A two-dimensional nonlinear model is implemented in the finite element software OpenSees [13], following the same approach detailed in [4].
-The elastic axial and flexural behaviour of the steel link is modelled with a Euler-Bernoulli beam element with finite length while the plastic flexural and the elasto-plastic shear response are lumped at the link end connected to the RC wall, using rigid-plastic zero-length elements.
+A two-dimensional nonlinear model is implemented in the finite element software OpenSees (McKenna 2011), following the same approach detailed in Zona et al. (2018), as briefly described hereafter.
+The elastic axial and flexural behaviour of the steel link is model with a Euler-Bernoulli beam element with finite length while the plastic flexural and the elasto-plastic shear response are lumped at the link end connected to the RC wall, using rigid-plastic zerolength elements.
 A force-based distributed-plasticity fibre frame element is used to describe the flexural behaviour of the RC wall, with different constitutive descriptions used for the confined and unconfined portions of the concrete cross section.
-The shear behaviour of the RC wall elements is modelled as linear elastic by aggregating to the flexural stiffness of the section an elastic initial stiffness equal to G_cA_v , where G_c is the elastic tangential modulus of the concrete, and A_v is the shear area, evaluated as 5/6 times the area of the rectangular cross section.
-A couple of truss elements, transmitting axial force only, are used to model the RCCs; their nonlinear behaviour is described using the OpenSees SteelBRB model presented in [14] and [15]; the material parameters assigned are the value of the yield strength, $f_y = 355$ MPa (steel S355), and the initial elastic modulus, $E_s = 210$ GPa.
+The shear behaviour of the RC wall elements is modelled as linear elastic by aggregating to the flexural stiffness of the section an elastic initial stiffness equal to G_cA_v, where G_c is the elastic tangential modulus of the concrete, and A_v is the shear area, evaluated as 5/6 times the area of the rectangular cross section.
+A couple of truss elements, transmitting axial force only, are used to model the RCCs; their nonlinear behaviour is described using the OpenSees SteelBRB model presented in Zona and Dall'Asta (2012) and Gu et al. (2014); the material parameters assigned are the value of the yield strength, $f_v = 355$ MPa (steel S355), and the initial elastic modulus, $E_s = 210$ GPa.
 For the sake of simplicity, the kinematic hardening of rebars, steel links and RCC is set to negligible values.
 This assumption reduces post-yielding redistributions, hence, providing a clearer representation of the plastic behaviour, for the benefit of the presented preliminary investigation.
-More refined nonlinear models for steel will be adopted in future studies programmed for this structural solution.
+More refined nonlinear models for steel will be adopted in future studies, including modelling uncertainties (Badalassi et al. 2013, Franchin et al. 2018, Scozzese et al. 2017, 2018), and refined experimental-based description of the link behaviour (Caprili et al. 2018).

-2.3 Results of pushover analysis
+2.3.
+Results of pushover analysis